feathersjs/feathers/docs/api/authentication/jwt.md

 ### parse(req, res)

 Parse the HTTP request headers for JWT authentication information.
+By default in the `Authorization` header.
 Returns a promise that resolves with either `null` or data in the form of:

 ```js
 {